 After soaking up the sunshine, your skin will be screaming out for moisture.
 But did you know that many aftersuns actually dry your skin out further?
 That cooling sensation that you feel as you apply it is usually down to high levels of alcohol in the formula, evaporating from your skin (and stripping it of moisture in the process).

 How to use sunscreen in your daily routine

 Your SPF should always be the last step of your morning skincare routine, and applied at least 15 minutes before sun exposure.
 It’s important that you use enough to deliver the protection as stated on the pack – so make sure you apply two fingertip-sized amounts to cover your whole face.

 We recommend using a moisturiser first, as while our sunscreen is hydrating, it may not be enough to moisturise dry skin alone.

-For an extra healthy glow, many of our customers recommend adding a drop of The Impossible Glow Bronzing or Highlighting Drops into the SPF.
-Simply blend and apply for radiant, protected skin.
+For an extra healthy glow, many of our customers recommend adding a drop of The Impossible Glow Bronzing or Highlighting Drops into your face cream.
+Simply blend and apply for radiant skin.

 You can then apply make-up on top of your sunscreen if you’re wearing it – ours is a non-greasy formula, making it a smooth canvas.

 Finally, if you’re wearing SPF, be sure to double cleanse in the evening.
 Start with a cleansing oil and follow with a gentle cream cleanser, wiping away with a muslin cloth to make sure every scrap of sunscreen is removed – without stripping your delicate skin.